How to find the best long tail keywords and get your blog post to rank, immediately.

 However, if you research related keywords and keyword phrases before you write your content, you will get much higher search results almost every time.

-You can use free tools for keyword suggestion but these generally return popular keywords or head keywords that are highly competitive.
+You can use free tools such as the Google Keyword Planner for keyword suggestions.
+But these generally return popular keywords or head keywords that are highly competitive.

-If you want to create content that is going to rank and attract very good search volume you need to be very specific about how you plan to rank for search terms and find long tail keywords.
+You want to create content that is going to rank and attract very good search volume.
+But you need to be very specific about how you plan to rank for search terms and then find extra long tail keywords.

-Google Analytics and Search Console are great tools, but they only give you historical data about your own keywords.
+Google Analytics and Search Console are great tools.
+But they only give you historical data about your own site and keywords.

 I am sure you have used every keyword inspector you could find if you are serious about SEO and getting more search queries and organic traffic.

-But, have you ever thought about looking at your competitor keywords and search traffic for content and keyword ideas?
+But, have you ever thought about looking at your competitor keywords and search traffic for content and keyword opportunities?

 - Researching and profiting from your competitors’ list of keywords